Mississippi Water Quality at a Glance 2026

 Legacy Infrastructure Contaminants

-Source: Aging water distribution systems, lead service lines, corroded pipes, and inadequate treatment processes particularly affecting older urban areas and rural communities
+Source: Aging water distribution systems, lead service lines, corroded pipes, and inadequate or outdated treatment processes — particularly affecting older urban neighbourhoods and rural communities where infrastructure has not been upgraded in decades

 Please read – our information